 This section deals with methods of transportation we use to travel to and from school and the safety issues involved with them.
 Topics that are covered include

-- bicycles
+- · bicycles including e-bicycles

 - roller blades

 - skateboards

 Bicycles

 The following procedures must be followed if you ride your bicycle to school.